derrickchwong/remote-agent-extension/README.md

   "proxyUrl": "http://35.123.45.67",
   "username": "alice",
   "namespace": "default",
-  "kubeconfig": "/path/to/your/gke/kubeconfig",
-  "defaultImage": "sandbox-runtime:latest",
+  "defaultImage": "us-central1-docker.pkg.dev/agent-sandbox-476202/agent-sandbox/sandbox-runtime:latest",
   "defaultPort": 8888
 }
 ```

 Configuration options:
-- `proxyUrl`: **REQUIRED** - URL of the sandbox proxy LoadBalancer (get this from `kubectl get service sandbox-proxy`)
+- `proxyUrl`: **REQUIRED** - URL of the sandbox proxy LoadBalancer (get this with: `kubectl get service sandbox-proxy`)
 - `username`: Username for sandbox routing (default: "default").
-Sandboxes must have a `user` label matching this value.
+Sandboxes created will have a `user` label with this value.
 - `namespace`: Kubernetes namespace where sandboxes will be created (default: "default")
-- `kubeconfig`: Path to your kubeconfig file (optional, uses default kubectl config if not specified)
-- `defaultImage`: Default container image for sandboxes (default: "sandbox-runtime:latest")
+- `defaultImage`: Default container image for sandboxes (optional)
 - `defaultPort`: Default port for the sandbox API (default: 8888)

 ## Usage